JL-1

 The Julang-1 (巨浪-1 (Jù Làng Yī, Huge Wave-1), also known as the JL-1; NATO reporting name CSS-N-3) was China's first generation nuclear submarine-launched ballistic missile (SLBM).
-According to a US Department of Defense report in 2011, the operational status of the JL-1 was "questionable".
+The JL-1 and its warheads are believed to be retired and dismantled.

 History

-Research and development began in 1967 and detailed design in the early 1970s, with a first land launch 30 April 1982 and a sea launch from a Project 629A (Golf-class) submarine on 12 October 1982.
+On 26 March 1967, the National Defense Science and Technology Commission began working on the SLBM JL-1 (Julang, "Great Wave").
+The Ninth Academy simultaneously conceptualized a smaller thermonuclear warhead for the missile.
+In 1970, the Ninth Academy completed a theoretical design for the thermonuclear warhead.

 The general designer of the missile was Huang Weilu, and Chen Deren (陈德仁, 1922 – 21 December 2007) served as his deputy.
 The missile was assembled at Factory 307 (now Nanjing Dawn Group [南京晨光集团]).

 The JL-1 was deployed on Xia class submarine in 1986.
 The Type 092 Xia class nuclear submarine has 12 launch tubes.

 The JL-1 was initially tested and deployed on the PLAN's modified Golf class SSB.
 The Golf has since been modified again for further testing of other missiles, such as the JL-2, which has test-launched multiple times with varying levels of success.

 The DF-21 appears to be a land-based version of the JL-1.

+A 2011 US Department of Defense described the operational status of the JL-1 as "questionable".
 As of 2018, the JL-1 and its warheads are believed to have been retired and dismantled.